 So he made a thermometer, stuck it in freezing water, and marked the extent of the mercury on the glass as 32 degrees.
 Then he stuck an equivalent thermometer in boiling water and marked it 212 degrees.
 He then put 180 evenly spaced marks between those two points.

-On the Celsius scale, Celsius decided that the freezing and boiling points of water would be separated by 100 degrees and he made the melting point of water at 100 degrees.
+On the Celsius scale, Celsius decided that water’s freezing and boiling points would be separated by 100 degrees, and he set the melting point of water at 100 degrees.

-Bulb thermometers are most ordinarily found in two places outside on our porches measuring the temperatures outside or under our tongues measuring our bodily temperatures.
+Bulb thermometers are most ordinarily found in two places on our porches, measuring the temperatures outside or under our tongues, measuring our bodily temperatures.

-With the age, the technology came the invention of other sorts of thermometers.
-Each different sort of thermometer has its own distinctive means of measuring or controlling temperature.
+With age and technology came the invention of other sorts of thermometers.
+Each has its distinctive means of measuring or controlling temperature.

-For instance, electrical device thermometers are extremely effective for controlling temperatures.
-Although bulb thermometers are good for measuring temperature accurately, they’re harder to take care of set temperatures.
+For instance, electrical device thermometers are incredibly effective for controlling temperatures.
+Although bulb thermometers are suitable for accurately measuring temperature, they’re more complicated for setting temperatures.

-While bulb thermometers measure our changing temperatures once we feel feverish, electrical device thermometers help us bake our favorite cakes by maintaining a group temperature in ovens.
+While bulb thermometers measure our changing temperatures once we feel feverish, electrical device thermometers help us bake our favourite cakes by maintaining a constant temperature in ovens.

-Recent technology has created new ways to live temperatures with electronics.
-This sensor changes its resistance with changes in temperature.
+Recent technology has created new ways to control temperatures with electronics.
+This sensor changes its resistance with temperature changes.

-A computer or other electronic circuit measures the resistance and converts it to a temperature, either to display it or to make decisions about turning something on or off.
-Read how does a thermometer measure temperature.
+A computer or other electronic circuit measures the resistance and converts it to a temperature to display it or make decisions about turning something on or off.
+Read how a thermometer measures temperature.

 Why Should I Take My Temperature?

-Checking your body’s temperature with a thermometer is a simple thanks to seeing if a fever is present.
-Though fevers are often uncomfortable, they’re a symbol that the body is fighting off infection.
+Checking your body’s temperature with a thermometer is simple, thanks to the ability to detect a fever.
+Though fevers are often uncomfortable, they symbolize the body’s fight against infection.

-There are many various sorts of thermometers you’ll use to live temperature.
-When using any quiet thermometer, confirm you read and follow the instructions that accompany the thermometer.
+You’ll use various sorts of thermometers to measure your body temperature.
+When using any quick thermometer, confirm that you read and follow the instructions that accompany it.

 If your thermometer uses batteries, check them.
 You might notice that weak batteries give inconsistent readings.